 90. Street Tree Bond Refund Modified under DA0350/2022 (Part 2) DAM0043/2024

-The street tree bond will be refunded following a six month maintenance period commencing from the date of the issue of the Occupation Certificate, provided the street trees remain in a satisfactory condition.
+The street tree bond will be refunded following a six month maintenance period commencing from the date of the issue of the relevant Occupation Certificate, provided the street trees remain in a satisfactory condition.
 In the event that any street trees are found damaged, dying or removed, Council will have the option to retain the whole or part of the bond.
 The developer/Certifying Authority must notify Council for a reinspection of the street trees.

 91. Building C – Ground floor Retail Tenancies